Struct Query

 enemy_query: Query<&mut Health, With<Enemy>>,

 Adding a Without filter will disjoint the queries.
-In this way, any entity that has both Player and Enemy components is excluded from both queries.
+In the following example, any entity that has both the Player and Enemy components will be excluded from both queries:

 fn randomize_health(